 The first step before you even begin is to think about the purpose of your email.
 Do you want to offer a discount?
 Promote a piece of content?
 Or just send a weekly newsletter?
 This is extremely important, as your goal will define which template you should choose.

 For this post, we are going to create a newsletter promoting our October Series on repurposing infographics.
 We picked a template that makes it easy to illustrate the 3 different types of posts we’ve covered in this series.

 Pick the right template

 Not every template is suitable as an email.
-Newsletters need to portray information in a clear, concise and valuable manner, so try to avoid comparisons, timelines or data-centered designs.
-Instead, pick any template that’s suitable, like a beginner’s layout, or to repurpose an article.
+Newsletters need to portray information in a clear, concise, and valuable manner, so try to avoid comparisons, timelines, or data-centered designs.
+Instead, pick any template that’s suitable, like a beginner’s layout, or to repurpose content.

 For this post, we picked the Happiness template.
 Another great idea is to search for ‘Newsletter’ when looking for a template.
 You can edit this template by simply creating an account on Piktochart for free.

 The third step is using our editor to actually modify the template.
 The ideal composition is one block for the header, one for the body, and one for the footer.

 We will start by modifying the header block and the title.